 Treetop walk Bachledka

-On more than 600 metre long route you will go through the forest with various animal and plant species, find many surprises and learn some lessons.
+On a more than 600-metres long route, you will go through the forest with various animal and plant species, find many surprises and learn some lessons.

-The view from 32 metre high observation tower is magnificent and you will have the majestic trees some of which are even older than you within arm’s reach.
+The view from the 32-meter high observation tower is magnificent and you will have majestic trees some of which are even older than you within arm’s reach.

 If you prefer self-study you will find a large number of information boards along the trail for you to study.
 These information boards are located at the three stops in the horizontal part of the trail.

 We offer you snacks based on the local cuisine.
 We did not forget the drivers, seniors, the youngest visitors, schools and nurseries.

 The First Treetop Walk Bavarian Forest National Park

 The first and longest treetop walk a length of 1,300 meters welcomed its first visitors in September 2009.
 Wandering above the ground at a height ranging from 8 to 25 meters, exploring unspoiled and virgin nature.
 The Treetop Walk in the National Park of Bavarian Forest enables you to enjoy an unforgettable view from an unusual perspective.

 The access path to this largest park of its kind in the world is situated at the car park right next to forest enclosures.
 The boarding tower is equipped with a lift that provides comfortable and barrier-free access to seniors, disabled visitors on wheelchairs and also families with prams.